-WHAT MAKES US UNIQUE?
+WHAT MAKES OUR PRACTICAL NURSING PROGRAM UNIQUE?

-- 960 total program hours
+- 750 total program hours

-- 15 months, five 12-week quarters
+- 9 months, three 12-week quarters

-- 59 credit hours
+- 46 credit hours

 - Once successfully completed, graduates are awarded a diploma and are then eligible to take the NCLEX-PN exam to practice as a Licensed Practical Nurse.

 - What you can do with this diploma: The role of an LPN is at the bedside.
 LPNs provide routine care, maintain medication and treatments for clients, collect general data, and teach healthy lifestyles within physicians’ offices and clinical settings.
-LPNs can work in multiple care settings including doctors’ offices, long-term care facilities and private residences.
+LPNs can work in multiple care settings including doctors’ offices, long-term care facilities, and private residences.

 - Personal on-site tour and interview with an admissions representative

-- Complete application form with $100 enrollment fee (can be paid at enrollment)
+- Complete application form with $125 enrollment fee (can be paid at enrollment)

 - Meet with Financial Aid representative to discuss payment options